archebus/BitBuddy/README.md

 ### Pre-built Binaries

-Download the latest release for your platform: [Releases](https://github.com/archebus/BitBuddy/releases/latest)
+Download the latest release here: [Releases](https://github.com/archebus/BitBuddy/releases/latest) Due to hardware accelerated terminal restraints on windows, release is currently for linux only.

 ### Build from Source